 Con: It's light, so you'll need both hands to open the door to prevent sliding

-If your countertop is already covered in kitchen appliances, opt for this compact microwave that has a touch pad and an LED display.
+If your countertop is already covered in kitchen appliances, or you're sending your kiddo off to college, opt for this compact microwave that has a touch pad and an LED display.

 Best for a Retro Feel